-Businesses are required to register with the Inland Revenue Services of the Ministry of Customs and Revenue for VAGST.
-This is a tax on consumption and it is charged and accounted for at a rate of 15%.
+Businesses are required to register with the Ministry of Customs and Revenue for VAGST.
+This is a tax on consumption and it is charged and accounted for at a flat rate of 15%.
 This rate was effective since 01 October 2006.

 A small business threshold has been introduced for business with annual turnover of less than SAT130,000.00 effectively exempting most small businesses from the requirement to register for VAGST and from lodging bi-monthly VAGST returns.
+However, VAGST registration is voluntary for taxpayers under the prescribed threshold who wishes to register.

 VAGST is collected for the government by persons who are registered with the Ministry of Customs and Revenue.
 A sole trader, business, company or organization registered for VAGST is called a 'Registered Person' (RP).
-A RP is required to lodge six bi-monthly returns within a tax year.
+A RP is required to lodge six bimonthly returns within a tax year.